cockroachdb/docs/cockroachcloud/free-faqs.md

 ### How do I add nodes?

-We have eliminated the concept of nodes for CockroachCloud Free.
-However, there is an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.
-If you exceed this limit, you can create a cluster using the paid version of [CockroachCloud](create-your-cluster.html).
+You cannot add nodes to your CockroachCloud Free cluster, and there is an upper limit of usage of up to 1 vCPU and 5GB storage.
+If you exceed this limit or want a more powerful cluster, you can create a cluster using the paid version of [CockroachCloud](create-your-cluster.html).

 ### Can I upgrade my cluster from CockroachCloud Free to the paid version of CockroachCloud?

 At this time, a CockroachCloud Free cluster cannot be upgraded.
 In the future, you will have the ability to move from CockroachCloud Free to a paid version of CockroachCloud.

-### Who is responsible for backups?
-Can I backup my cluster?

-Currently, backups are not supported on CockroachCloud Free.
-The ability to enable backups will be supported in the future.

 ## Product features

-### Are enterprise features like partitioning or change data capture available to me?
+### Are partitioning or change data capture available to me?

-At this time, change data capture and partitioning are not available on CockroachCloud Free clusters, but will be in the future.
+No, change data capture and partitioning are not available on CockroachCloud Free clusters, but will be in the future.

 ### Do you have a UI?
 How can I see details?

-All customers of our CockroachCloud service can view and manage their clusters in the [Console](https://cockroachlabs.cloud/).
+Yes, you can view and your clusters in the [CockroachCloud Console](https://cockroachlabs.cloud/).

 ### Can I backup my CockroachCloud Free cluster?
 Does Cockroach Labs take backups of my cluster?

 Cockroach Labs takes full cluster backups of all CockroachCloud Free clusters for our own purposes.
-Currently, these backups are not available to you and you cannot backup and restore a CC Free cluster yourself.
-We expect to support user initiated backup and restore of free clusters in the future.
+Currently, these backups are not available to you and you cannot backup and restore a CockroachCloud Free cluster yourself.
+We expect to support user-initiated backup and restore of free clusters in the future.

 In the meantime, you can run a [`SELECT`](../v20.2/select.html) statement using the [`--format=csv` flag](../v20.2/cockroach-sql.html#general) to print the output into a file.
 For example: